Skip to content

 map.merge(other_map)

-Merge another map into this one.
+Merge another map into this one (overwrites existing keys).

-e.merge(#{status: "ok", timestamp: now_utc()})
+e.merge(#{status: "ok", timestamp: now()})

 Flatten nested object to dot notation.

-let flat = e.nested.flatten(".", "dot") // {a: {b: 1}} → {"a.b": 1}
+let flat = e.nested.flattened("dot") // {a: {b: 1}} → {"a.b": 1}

 map.unflatten([separator])